Swiss Rösti Recipe

-Often the potato is cooked in one large pancake type form so it fits the shape of the skillet, like this:
+And normally the potato is cooked in one large pancake-type form so it fits the shape of the skillet, like this:

 But I like to grate the potatoes quite finely with my box grater, so I do not have to parboil them.
 And I prefer to cook them in individual patties, a bit like American hash browns, so you can also eat them with your hands if you want to!

-We like eating rösti at breakfast with some egg and bacon, but you can really eat it at any time.
+We love to eat rösti at breakfast with some egg and bacon, but you can really eat it at any time.

 I hope you enjoy making Swiss Rösti.
 Please let me know how you get on in the comments section below!